© Thanda Island

 Bom Bom means ‘Good Good’ in Portuguese, and this four-star resort just off Príncipe is truly a slice of paradise.
 Accommodation is in spacious individual chalets directly on the beach or built into the rock, with a couple of family bungalows next to the swimming pool.
 You might be the only person/couple there and will have everything to yourself, including the resort’s two lovely beaches.

 The exclusive but down-to-earth retreat on hilly Mumbo Island is one of the most romantic spots in Malawi, set miles away from anything, amid tall boulders overlooking the lake, to generate a real ‘Robinson Crusoe’ feel.
-Built entirely with timber, thatch and canvas, accommodation is in comfortably furnished tents with shaded balconies, hammocks, hot bucket showers & ‘ecoloos’, and the communal dining area offers simple buffets of home-style cooking & a well-stocked bar.
 You can kayak there from Cape Maclear, or take the twice-daily motorboat transfer.
+Snorkelling in the rocky bay in front of the camp is fantastic, not only for the profusion of colourful cichlids but also for the near-certainty of close-up otter sightings.

 © Pierre-yves Babelon, Dreamstime